 How do I access and download instructor evaluations?

-Go to the Evalkit website (marylhurst.evaluationkit.com) and then click on Results > Instructor Results.
+Log into my.marylhurst.edu and use the quick links on the left side for Course Evaluations.
+(There are two links, one for recent evals, and another for all evaluations including those before Summer 2015.)
+After following the links, click on Results > Instructor Results.
 Click the search button without putting anything in the query box (i.e., search everything), then use the batch results link.
 This will give a few options for downloading all your evaluations.
 BE CAREFUL to select the correct drop down for report type; the default does not include comments.

 My question about technology systems is not answered here.
 Can I ask someone?